iw-tom/policies/ISO-27001/cleardesk/readme.md

 ## Scope

-This policy applies to all Infinity Works Consulting employees and affiliates.
+This policy applies to all Opus Works Consulting employees and affiliates.

 ## Policy